 Another feature that may attract them?
 RecoveryAir's set it and forget it functionality, which allows you to put the boots on, adjust the time and pressure, then read, watch TV and relax while they do their thing.

-Both RecoveryAir and RecoveryAir Pro — a $1,299 offering that allows athletes to use the Therabody app to access personalized pneumatic compression programs and create customized routines — will be available for pre-order later this month.
+Both the RecoveryAir ($699) and RecoveryAir Pro — a $1,299 offering that allows athletes to use the Therabody app to access personalized pneumatic compression programs and create customized routines — just went on sale today.